Goodyear Wrangler Fortitude HT All-Season Radial Tire

 As you now know, not all RV tires are the same.
 Different tires are designed to support different weight ranges, and the more you overload a tire, the higher the odds of it going flat or blowing out.

 If you’re unsure of your RV’s load rating, check the manual.
-If you don’t have a manual, you’ll need to put it on the scales and weigh it.
+If you don’t have a manual, you’ll need to call the manufacturer or put it on the scales and weigh it.

-To determine the minimum load rating you need in an RV tire, simply divide the weight of your RV by the number of tires.
-Once you know this figure, you can look for tires that meet or exceed it.
-The load capacity of most RV tires is marked on the sidewall.
+To determine the minimum load rating you need, simply divide the weight of your RV by the number of tires.
+Once you know this figure, you can look for models that meet or exceed it.
+The max load capacity of most RV tires is marked on the sidewall.

 It’s best to get a tire with the highest load capacity possible.
 By doing so, you’ll reduce the risk of a blowout and premature wear.
-Don’t even consider exceeding the maximum weight rating on a set of tires.
+Don’t even consider exceeding the maximum weight rating.

 Sidewall strength is an important consideration – A strong sidewall will be able to hold up to wear and allow the tire to last a lot longer.
 A weak sidewall, on the other hand, will increase wear and the odds of causing a problem out on the road.

 A durable sidewall is also crucial for parking.
-Since RVs can be difficult to park and even the most skilled driver has scuffed a sidewall or two, a heavy-duty tire with a sturdy sidewall will be money well spent.
+Since RVs can be difficult to park and even the most skilled RV drivers will have scuffed a sidewall or two, a heavy-duty tire with a sturdy sidewall will be money well spent.

 Tire Pressure Rating

-The tire pressure rating of an RV tire tells you how much air you should put in it for an ideal ride.
-If you’re not one to religiously check your tire pressure, you may be better off going with an RV tire capable of running safely at low pressure.
+The tire pressure rating tells you how much air you should put in it for an ideal ride.
+If you’re not one to religiously check your tire pressure, you may be better off going with a tire capable of running safely at low pressure.
 This is especially true if you rarely check the pressure of your trailer’s inside tires.

 Meanwhile, a higher pressure rating may be ideal if you’re traveling through Arizona, the Outback, or another very hot locale.
-They’ll be able to avoid over-heating, over-expanding, and an increased risk of failure.
+The potential for overheating, over-expanding, and risk of failure will be highly reduced.

 When it comes to traction and stability, it’s all about the tread.
 Some RV tires have thicker tread than others, giving them greater slip-resistance and the ability to handle and brake better in wet weather.